 "Minsk / Pinsk / Linsk".

-The sole purpose of the hidden "Other Surnames", "Other Givennames" and
+The sole purpose of the hidden "Other Surnames", "Other GivenNames"

-"Other Towns" columns is for database indexing only — so that
+and "Other Towns" columns is for database indexing only —

-the database search engine will know that a particular word is
+so that the database search engine will know that a particular

 These hidden columns will not be displayed in the search results.

-When a surname, givenname or town name is buried within a larger text field
+When a surname, given-name or town name is contained within a larger

-(such as a "Comments" field), the database search engine doesn't know
+text field (such as a "Comments" field), the database search engine

-that that particular word is a surname, givenname or town name.
+has no way of knowing that that particular word is a surname, given-name

 Copying these words into an "Other Surnames" or "Other Towns" column